spring-projects/spring-amqp/README.md

 * Use the Spring Framework code format conventions (import `eclipse-code-formatter.xml` from the root of the project if you are using Eclipse).
 * Make sure all new .java files to have a simple Javadoc class comment with at least an @author tag identifying you, and preferably at least a paragraph on what the class is for.
 * Add the ASF license header comment to all new .java files (copy from existing files in the project)
-* Add yourself as an @author to the .java files that you modify substantially (moew than cosmetic changes).
+* Add yourself as an @author to the .java files that you modify substantially (more than cosmetic changes).
 * Add some Javadocs and, if you change the namespace, some XSD doc elements.
 * A few unit tests would help a lot as well - someone has to do it.
 * If no-one else is using your branch, please rebase it against the current master (or other target branch in the main project).